vapi4k/vapi4k/vapi4k-docs/topics/Setup.md

         <p>Click on the green arrow to the left of <code>fun main()</code> to run the server.</p>
     </step>
     <step>
-        <p>Now run the server with the secrets.env by clicking on the 3 vertical dots in the Run
+        <p>Now run the server with the secrets.env by clicking on the three vertical dots in the Run
           panel and click on <shortcut>Modify Run Configuration...</shortcut>.</p>
     </step>
     <step>